D4vidHuang/SSE_EnergyMeasurement/report.md

   | Mozilla Firefox | 135.0         |
   | Energibridge    | v0.0.7        |

-+ Testing environment:
+## Testing environment:

-  + MacOS 15.3.1
+### Linux
+Machine: ASUS Zenbook 14 UX3405MA

+  + Processor: Intel® Core™ Ultra 9 185H × 22
-  + Windows
+  + Memory: 32.0 GiB

+Operating System: Fedora Linux 41 (Workstation Edition)

-  + Linux
+  + Kernel Version: Linux 6.12.15-200.fc41.x86_64

-+ Environment set up
+  + Windowing System: Wayland

+### MacOS
+MacOS 15.3.1

+  **Note:** _TODO: Specify System completely_

+### Windows
+ Windows

+  **Note:** _TODO: Specify System completely_

+## Environment Setup

 + Zen mode:

   The first thing we need to make sure of is that the only thing running in our system is the software we want to measure.
 Unfortunately, this is impossible in practice – our system will always have other tasks and things that it will run at the same time.
 Still, we must at least minimise all these competing tasks:

   - all applications should be closed, notifications should be turned off;
   - only the required hardware should be connected (avoid USB drives, external disks, external displays, etc.);
   - turn off notifications;
   - remove any unnecessary services running in the background (e.g., web server, file sharing, etc.);
   - if you do not need an internet or intranet connection, switch off your network;
   - prefer cable over wireless – the energy consumption from a cable connection is more stable than from a wireless connection.

 + Freeze your settings:

   It is not possible to shut off the unnecessary things that run in our system.
 Still, we need to at least make sure that they will behave the same across all sets of experiments.
 Thus, we must fix and report some configuration settings.
 One good example is the brightness and resolution of your screen – report the exact value and make sure it stays the same throughout the experiment.
 Another common mistake is to keep the automatic brightness adjustment on – this is, for example, an awful source of errors when measuring energy efficiency in mobile apps.

 +